thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-05-22-rashin-fahandej-awarded-volumetric-filmmaking-residency.markdown

 **Ellen Pearlman** is scheduled to present a paper at the world renowned [ISEA (International Society Of Electronic Art)](http://isea2019.isea-international.org/) 2019, on her work with connecting brain computer interfaces to AI.
 This year ISEA will take place in Gwangju, Republic of Korea, June 22th-28th.

-**Andrew McWilliams** presented *RIOT: Recognizing Human Facial Expressions In A Climate Of Fear* for a lightnig talk at [Creative Tech Week NYC](https://www.eventbrite.com/e/ctw2019-conference-creative-tech-week-tickets-59667017656)
+**Andrew McWilliams** presented *RIOT: Recognizing Human Facial Expressions In A Climate Of Fear* for a lightning talk at [Creative Tech Week NYC](https://www.eventbrite.com/e/ctw2019-conference-creative-tech-week-tickets-59667017656)

 ## Publications
 **Ellen Pearlman:** [The Resurgence of Russian Cosmism](https://www.mitpressjournals.org/toc/pajj/41/2?fbclid=IwAR3ssrh_xF08CUIjyJyH_s9PflTnhmq5KkRDwoYqKM21KkvMkHuIiDgS3tQ) - Performance Arts Journal, MIT Press.